joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 #### "[understandable and] <u>usable</u> by average humans"

-This also connects to the previous section, but most people will have access to an English alphabet index order.
+This also connects to the previous section.
+Most people will have access to an English alphabet index order and it could be learned.

-The following requirements are specifically applicable on the chars, but they are obviously valid for all letters and numbers in the spec.
+The following requirements are specifically applicable on the special chars, but they are obviously valid for all letters and numbers in the spec.

 - I need to be able to enter the char via a keyboard on PC.
 - I need to be able to enter the char via a keyboard on mobile phone.